Mulberry (alloy)

 It is used as a non-corroding or 'stainless' uranium alloy.
 It has been put forward as a structural material for the casings of the physics package in nuclear weapons, including those of North Korea.

-The composition is a ternary alloy, of 7.5% niobium, 2.5% zirconium, 90% uranium.
+The composition is a ternary alloy, (Note: An alloy of three main metals.) of 7.5% niobium, 2.5% zirconium, 90% uranium.

 Mulberry was developed in the 1960s at UCRL.
 Binary alloy compositions were first studied to avoid the mechanical problems of pure uranium: corrosion, dimensional instability, inability to improve its mechanical properties by heat treatment.
 Uranium-molybdenum alloys were found susceptible to stress-corrosion cracking, uranium-niobium alloys to be weak, and uranium-zirconium alloys to be brittle.
 Ternary alloys were next studied to try to avoid these drawbacks.
 Uranium-niobium-zirconium was found to be corrosion resistant and to permit age hardening, which could increase its hardness from 110 to 270 ksi.

-Multiple crystal phases were observed, with a critical temperature of 650°C. Above this the body-centered cubic γ phase was stable.
+Multiple crystal phases were observed, with a critical temperature of 650 °C. Above this the body-centered cubic γ phase was stable.
 Water quenching to room temperature produces a γ^{s} transition phase and with aging this transforms to a tetragonal γ^{o} phase.
 Further aging produces a monoclinic ɑ phase that is observed metallographically as a Widmanstätten pattern.
 The crystal structure of the alloy has been studied, particularly the γ phase.
 Uranium inclusions have been observed within the alloy although, unlike the binary alloys, niobium-rich inclusions were not.
 Early studies were uncertain as to whether these were inherent behaviours, or artifacts of their processing.